-Sometimes the cornea is damaged after a foreign object has entered the tissue, such as from a poke in the eye.
+Sometimes the cornea is damaged after a foreign object has entered the tissue, such as from a poke to the eye.
 At other times, bacteria or fungi from a contaminated contact lens can pass into the cornea.
 Situations like these can cause painful inflammation and corneal infections called keratitis.
-These infections can reduce visual clarity, produce corneal discharges, and perhaps erode the cornea.
+These infections can reduce visual clarity, produce corneal discharges, and even erode the cornea.
 Corneal infections can also lead to corneal scarring, which can impair vision and may require a corneal transplant.

 As a general rule, the deeper the corneal infection, the more severe the symptoms and complications.
 It should be noted that corneal infections, although relatively infrequent, are the most serious complication of contact lens wear.